 Curly Top Virus

-The virus can survive a season (or more) in your compost pile, and then return to infect next year’s tomato plants when you put your compost in the garden!
+Do not place the discarded plants in your compost pile, since the virus can survive a season (or more) in your compost pile.
+After that, it can return to infect next year’s tomato plants when you put your compost in the garden!

 Tomato Spotted Wilt Virus